danielbankhead/danielbankhead/README.md

 ### Daniel Bankhead

-An entrepreneurial, empathetic engineer with a passion for building quality products.
+An empathetic engineer with a passion for building quality products.

 Developer Relations Engineer [@Google](https://github.com/google). 🌎